mubashar-iqbal/robotic-arm-DT/README.md

 ## Setup
-To run this project, install it locally using pip or your package manager of choice:
+To run this project, install the following modules locally by using pip or your package manager of choice:

 ```
 %pip install shap